karttur/geoimagine/_posts/2018/2018-10-23-blog-GRACE.markdown

 # GRACE

 The Gravity Recovery and Climate Experiment (GRACE) was built around two identical satellites orbiting the Earth.
-Traveling with a fixed distance in between them the gravitational pull caused minute changes in the vertical elevations between the two satellites.
+Traveling with a fixed distance in between them the gravitational pull caused minute changes in the vertical elevation difference between the two satellites.
 This change can be used for estimating the gravitational pull.
 Short term (days to months) changes in the gravitation is primarily related to the Earth's water reservoirs over land, ice and oceans, and earthquakes and crustal deformations.

 I use GRACE TELLUS [Level-3 data grids of monthly surface mass changes](https://grace.jpl.nasa.gov/data/monthly-mass-grids/) to detect trends in water storage on land.
 The GRACE data that I use represent the changes in equivalent water thickness relative to a time-mean baseline.
 There are three different solutions for the calculations of equivalent water thickness, respectively produced by CSR (Center for Space Research at University of Texas, Austin), GFZ (GeoforschungsZentrum Potsdam) and JPL (Jet Propulsion Laboratory).
 You can use any of these solutions, but the official recommendation is that [users obtain all three data center's solutions (JPL, CSR, GFZ) and simply average them](https://grace.jpl.nasa.gov/data/choosing-a-solution/).